 The new ship; commissioned by NERC, built by Cammell Laird, and operated by BAS, will ensure UK polar scientists remain at the forefront of climate and ocean research.
 Government investment in the new ship includes funding for a series of projects to improve and modernise Antarctic research stations and infrastructure.

 Some of the work that Ramboll is undertaking includes technical research and design to develop options for the replacement or upgrade of existing wharf and jetties at BAS Antarctic and subantarctic research stations.
 This will enable safe and efficient berthing of the new ship and its cargo tender.
-Alongside the wharf works, detailed design for redevelopment of Rothera, King Edward Point and Bird Island research stations is also underway.
-In addition to these main works, BAS is drawing upon Ramboll’s breadth of expertise to carry out works in relation to logistical studies, energy efficiency initiatives, modelling, environmental impact assessment support, facilities management and sustainability (including CEEQUAL and BREEAM assessments).
+Alongside the wharf works, is the detailed design for redevelopment of Rothera, King Edward Point and Bird Island research stations.
+In addition to these main works, BAS is drawing upon Ramboll’s breadth of expertise to carry out works in relation to, energy efficiency initiatives, modelling, environmental impact assessment support, facilities management and a sustainability strategy (including CEEQUAL and BREEAM assessments).